 The British army in Northern Ireland has begun blowing holes in some of he roads linking Northern Ireland with the Republic of Ireland.

-The British army in Northern Ireland has begun blowing holes in some of he roads linking Northern Ireland with the Republic of Ireland.
+Background: The British army in Northern Ireland has begun blowing holes in some of he roads linking Northern Ireland with the Republic of Ireland.
 A British Broadcasting Corporation reporter went with the troops, where aim is to bring the entry points into Northern Ireland under tighter control.
 His commentary accompanies the film, with good sound of the blasts.
 It is transcribed below.
 A Visnews commentary is provided overleaf for optional use.

 Irish Republic Prime Minister, Mr. Jack Lynch, was quick to protest saying the blasts would aggravate an already deteriorating situation.
 But Mr. John Taylor, Northern Ireland Minister of Home Affairs, said that if Dublin had taken effective action against the Irish Republican Army (IRA), the roads would have remained intact.